A Quantum Network Processor Unit for Distributed Quantum Computing: Background and Related Work

 \textbf{DQC Compilers: } A variety of compiler frameworks~\cite{wu2022autocomm, wu2022collcomm, Wu2023QuComm} have been proposed to optimize inter-node communications in distributed quantum systems.
-Other works focus on specific architectrue setting: Zhang et al.\cite{zhang2024QDC} presents a compiler framework for EPR scheduling to mitigate entanglement generation latency in quantum data centers, and Zhang et al.~\cite{Zhang_2024_MECH} presents Multi-Entry Communication Highway (MECH), which leverages compiler-managed ancillary qubits to enhance concurrency in chiplet architectures.
+Other works focus on specific architecture setting: Zhang et al.\cite{zhang2024QDC} presents a compiler framework for EPR scheduling to mitigate entanglement generation latency in quantum data centers, and Zhang et al.~\cite{Zhang_2024_MECH} presents Multi-Entry Communication Highway (MECH), which leverages compiler-managed ancillary qubits to enhance concurrency in chiplet architectures.
 While these efforts improve communication efficiency through software-level optimizations, our work introduces hardware acceleration via the Quantum Network Processing Unit (QNPU), a design that both complements and benefits from compiler-driven strategies.

 \textbf{Instruction Set Architecture and Microarchitecture for Quantum Communications: } QuMIS~\cite{Fu2017QuMA} and eQASM~\cite{Fu2019eQASM} are executable ISAs designed for quantum processors, focusing on local quantum operations but lacking support for quantum communication between distributed processors.
 NetQASM~\cite{Dahlberg2022NetQASM} extends this by supporting quantum network applications with instructions for generating entanglement between remote quantum nodes.
 More recently, Donne et al.~\cite{Donne2025OS} introduced an architecture and operating system (QNodeOS) to support quantum network applications with multitasking capabilities.
-Our work builds upon these foundations but takes a fundamentally different approach by physically decoupling computation and communication processing units.
-By introducing a dedicated Quantum Network Processing Unit (QNPU) that operates in parallel with the Quantum Processing Unit (QPU), the inter-node communication can be executed more effeciently.
+Both the NetQASM and QNodeOS introduce the concept of Quantum Network Processing Unit (QNPU) for executing applications on quantum network nodes, and their QNPUs are a unified processing unit that processes both local quantum operations and remote quantum operations.
+In contrast, our work takes a fundamentally different approach by physically decoupling computation and communication processing units, where QPUs are responsible for local computation and QNPUs are responsible for quantum communication operations.